10 March - 13 April 2021

 - Are the proposed research methods, infrastructures, experiments and fieldwork appropriate for the implementation of the project?

 - How is the balance between the project´s feasibility and risks and its potential gains? (high risk/high gain)

-Here an evaluation is made of the opportunities for the applicant to develop her or his merits as a researcher at the foreign host institution(s).
+An assessment of the applicant’s possibilities to develop their research network and merits as researcher at the foreign host institution(s).

 - To what extent does the foreign host institution(s) seem relevant for the research the application concerns?

 - How suitable is the foreign research environment for the applicant’s ability to develop new competences, his or hers research network and independence as a researcher?